Are alcohol drinking and prostate cancer linked? If so, how?

 Twin studies are very useful in research.
 To keep it simple, let’s focus on identical twins.
 They share identical genetic makeup, were formed in the same womb, and share the same birthday.
 Also, they generally live in the same house, have the same social and economic status, etc. Of course, they don’t have identical environments, especially as adults

 But having participants with the same genetics and very similar environments provides strong medical evidence.
 It’s very useful in determining what causes a disease.

 Assume we have 100 pairs of male twins.
 In each pair, one brother abstains and the other drinks in moderation.
 Also assume that in 80 of the pairs, the brother who abstains developed prostate cancer.
 This would be strong evidence that drinking in moderation reduces risk of the disease.

-We can be more confident because we have largely ruled out alternative explanations for the risk.
+We can be more confident because we have largely ruled out other explanations for the risk.
 It clearly is not genetic.
 It’s probably not environmental.
-And it’s probably not because of differences in socio-economic status.
+And it’s probably not because of differences in social or economic status.

 Of course, we can never prove that drinking in moderation reduces the risk of prostate cancer.
-Similarly, we can never prove that smoking causes lung cancer.
-But our confidence in a causal relationship can be virtually 100%.
+Nor we can never prove that smoking causes lung cancer.
+But our confidence in a causal link can be virtually 100%.
 That’s if, among other things, the evidence:

-- Is virtually all supportive of the relationship.
+- Is virtually all supportive of the link.